romkatv/powerlevel10k/README.md

 Colors are specified using numbers from 0 to 255.
 Colors from 0 to 15 look differently in different terminals.
 Many terminals also support customization of these colors through color palettes (a.k.a. color schemes, or themes).
 Colors from 16 to 255 always look the same.

+Type `source ~/.p10k.zsh` to apply your changes to the current Zsh session.

 To see how different colors look in your terminal, run the following command: